-One of the best free resources available on inherited IRAs is IRS Publication 590.
-This publication provides detailed information for U.S. taxpayers about rules that apply to inherited IRAs.
-For example, it explains when you must make withdrawals from an inherited retirement account, including information on required minimum distributions or RMDs.
-To view this free publication, go to the IRS website and search for Internal Revenue Service Publication 590 Individual Retirement Arrangements.Financial services firms such as brokerage firms, mutual fund companies, and insurance companies also provide free information about how to manage inherited IRAs.
-Contact the firm that holds your retirement account for more information.This article was updated February 28, 2015.
+One of the best resources available on inherited IRA's is IRS Publication 590-B Distributions from Individual Retirement Arrangements.
+Their publication provides detailed information for U.S. taxpayers about rules that apply to inherited IRAs.
+For example, it explains when you must make withdrawals from an inherited retirement account.
+It also provides information on taking distributions from an IRA.
+To view their free publication, go directly to the IRS website and search for Internal Revenue Service Publication 590-B.Financial services firms such as brokerage firms, mutual fund companies, and insurance companies also provide free information about how to manage an inherited IRA or retirement plan account.
+Contact the firm that holds your retirement account for more information.Copyright 2020 Pennyborn.com.
+ALL RIGHTS RESERVED.Updated March 17, 2020.

 INFORMATION ON THIS SITE, INCLUDING ARTICLES, ESTATE PLANNING FORMS, AND THE ESTATE PLANNING BLOG, DOES NOT CONSTITUTE LEGAL, FINANCIAL OR TAX ADVICE.
 Pennyborn.com is not a law firm and is not a substitute for a lawyer.
 Your use of this site does not create an attorney-client relationship.
 Information on this site is for educational purposes only and may not be accurate, complete or up to date.

 For information about Pennyborn.com and how to advertise on this website Contact Us.